Understand and manage API rate limits

 Request an increase

-Click Increase Rate Limit Temporarily.
-Select the model, then enter the desired Token Rate Limit (tokens per 60 seconds).
-The dialog shows your current quota and the upper limit.
+Click Increase rate limit temporarily.
+Select the model, then enter the desired Token Rate Limit (Tokens / 60 s).
+The dialog shows the Current Quota and Upper Limit.

 3